zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 One way that this can be useful is 'punting'- a strategy whereby a drafter gives up on winning some number of categories in order to improve their chances of winning the rest.
 This can be beneficial because sacrificing a category gives up an expected value of $0.5$ category wins at most, and the value of over-performing in all of the other categories is often worth more than that.
 For example, a drafter may give up on turnovers in such a way that they gain a slight edge in every other category.
 If they end up with a $0\%$ chance of winning turnovers and a $60\%$ chance of winning the other categories, their expected value of categories won is $4.8$ which is above the baseline of $4.5$.

 The simplest way to implement this strategy is calculating player values as normal, just without adding in the punted categories.
-This makes sense as a heuristic but lacks mathematic rigor and has obvious flaws.
+This makes sense as a heuristic but lacks mathematical rigor and has obvious flaws.
 It would suggest that an infinitesimal increase in a prioritized category is preferable to an infinite increase in a deprioritized category, which seems wrong.
 It also provides no mechanism for deciding how many or which categories to punt.

 I derive a dynamic algorithm called H-scoring to improve on punting logic in the the [paper](https://arxiv.org/abs/2307.02188).
 While imperfect, I believe that the logic is sound, and evidence suggests that it works at least in a simplified context.
 Below is a summary of how the algorithm is designed